Alireza-Dezfoolian/brian.github.com/_posts/2011-11-05-making-a-campaign-a-cause.md

 	I'm personally not a fan of taking people to [a Twylah page](http://www.twylah.com/jonhuntsman) instead of directly to Twitter, but perhaps it has benefits that outweigh the negatives.

+	Small thing, but I think the [@JonHuntsman](https://twitter.com/#!/jonhuntsman) Twitter account bio should mention the part about him running for president.

 5. Increase the candidate's interaction with people online through live streamed speeches, virtual town halls, or even something as simple as one hour of questions on [Formspring](http://formspring.com).

 6. Emphasize the candidate's two years as ambassador to China online and in email.
 Yes, everyone was concerned that working for Obama would be a negative and maybe it has been.
 But it's not with the army that you're building online.
 Unlike Romney, Gingrich, and Cain, Huntsman had an actual job just a month before he started running.
 Not only is it the only foreign policy experience in the field, but it's with the single most important country outside of our own.